ikki2530/holbertonschool-machine_learning/unsupervised_learning/0x01-clustering/README.md

 [3-optimum.py](3-optimum.py) - tests for the optimum number of clusters by variance.

-[4-initialize.py](4-initialize.py) - Initializes variables for a Gaussian Mixture Model
+[4-initialize.py](4-initialize.py) - Initializes variables for a Gaussian Mixture Model.

+[5-pdf.py](5-pdf.py) - calculates the probability density function of a Gaussian distribution.

 [10-kmeans.py](10-kmeans.py) - performs K-means on a dataset.